Enhex/RGK/README.md

    cnsistent way of expressing transmission filter) color of the thin glass material.
 This creates stained glass effects with virtually no effect on render performance.
 See box3.rtc for example scene.
+ - `force_fresnell (int)` 1 to enable, 0 to disable, disabled by
+   default.
+Forces calculation of fresnell reflections on all materials, regardless of their specular component.

 Example config file: